mckunkel/clas12docs/OfflineSoftware/source/development/introduction.rst

 There are few standard classes developed for user convenience that can be used to take full advantage of the framework tools.
 The class DetectorMonitoring can be used to develop monitoring and calibration software.
-It provides functionality for loading calibration constatns and geometries.
+It provides functionality for loading calibration constants and geometries.
 The user has to implement four abstract methods.

 .. code-block:: java